Demo slot Pond of Plinko

 Pond of Plinko FAQ

-• Q: Does Pond of Plinko have a bonus round or special prize feature?
+• Q: Does Pond of Plinko include a Bonus Buy option?